TL;DR, Deel and Gusto are not the same kind of tool

 The bottom line

 Deel and Gusto are not really competitors so much as tools for two different rosters.
 Deel is built for global contractor and EOR payments across many countries, listed at $49 per contractor per month as of May 2026.
 Gusto is a US payroll and benefits platform that also pays domestic contractors, listed at a $35 base plus $6 per contractor per month as of May 2026.
-For global contractor payments on a variable roster, Omnivoo Contract Management is flat $49 per finalized contract, transaction fees passed through at cost with no FX markup.
-Compare on /pricing, start on /pay-contractors, or talk to us on /contact.
+For global contractor payments with the contract and tax form built in, Omnivoo Contract Management is $49 per contractor per month, transaction fees passed through at cost with competitive FX and a simple 1% contractor withdrawal fee.
+Compare on /pricing, start on how to pay contractors, or talk to us on /contact.

 See also: contractor payment platform fees compared for the full three-layer cost breakdown across the major platforms.